GuilhermeMene/bbot/README.md

 The machine learning models were created using Decision Forests algorithms:
 1. Random Forest;
+2. Gradient Boosting and;
-2. Gradient Boosting.
+3. Histogram-Based Gradient Boosting.

-Desision Forests and LSTM were created using Scikit-learn.
+Desision Forests were created using Scikit-learn.